 Similarly, your employer should not disadvantage you because you benefited from terms and conditions of your employment other than pay (for example, you had the use of a company car, or you accrued paid annual leave), during a period of SPL.

 What counts as a disadvantage or a detriment?

-In essence, any action or inaction by your employer that results in you reasonably feeling at a disadvantage compared to other workers counts.
+In essence, any action or inaction by your employer that results in you being at a disadvantage compared to other workers counts as a disadvantage or ‘detriment’.
 Obvious examples involve financial loss – for example, a reduction in pay, or the loss of a promotion opportunity – but it doesn’t have to.
-Threats of disciplinary action, even if not acted on, or a refusal of a training opportunity, or allocating you less prestigious tasks, because of an SPL-related reason, can be unlawful.
+Threats of disciplinary action, even if not acted on, or a refusal of a training opportunity, or allocating you less prestigious tasks, because of an SPL-related reason, can be unlawful detriments.

 Actions by co-workers – such as bullying – are not covered by the definition of “detriment”.
-However, in some circumstances the actions of co-workers could amount to discrimination for which your employer bears responsibility (see below), and if your employer is aware of the bullying that may well trigger an obligation on them to address it.
+However, in some circumstances the actions of co-workers could amount to discrimination for which your employer bears responsibility, especially if your employer is aware of the behaviour.

-Can my employer dismiss me for taking SPL?
+Can my employer dismiss me for taking Shared Parental Leave?

 The law specifically protects employees from being dismissed for a reason related to SPL.
 If the reason or principal reason for your dismissal is because you have taken SPL, sought to take SPL, or your employer believed you were likely to take SPL, that would make it an unfair dismissal, regardless of how long you had been employed by your employer.
 It would be unfair to dismiss you because your employer did not wish to pay statutory shared parental pay (notwithstanding your employer would be reimbursed 92% or 103% of it by HMRC).